SAEED-ALFARDAN/car-launcher-hook/README.md

 [![Target](https://img.shields.io/badge/Target-com.spd.home-red?style=flat-square)](https://android.com)

-## The Project Story
+## Overview
-I bought a budget Android head unit for my car, but the stock interface was locked-down, laggy, and visually dated.
-As a student interested in how systems work under the hood, I decided to treat the head unit as a "black box" and see if I could inject my own code into the system launcher to modernize it.
+I bought a budget Android head unit for my car and found the stock launcher locked down, laggy, and visually dated.
+As a reverse-engineering and Android internals project, I treated the launcher as a black box and injected my own code at runtime to modernize the interface.

-The Goal: Replace the stock 2D road animation and music widget with a high-performance 3D engine and dynamic internet-sourced album art—all without having access to the original source code.
+This LSPosed module hooks into a closed-source Android car launcher (`com.spd.home`) running on an SDM450/MSM8953 head unit (1920×1200, 4GB RAM) and replaces two major UI components entirely at runtime — **without modifying the APK**.

 ## Screenshots